WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

 ### Generate new certificates

 :::important
-You must generate new certificates for both the HiveMigrator and all remote agents that are connected.
+You must generate new certificates for HiveMigrator and all remote agents that are connected.

 Generating certificates for just one of these components will break existing connections.
 :::